+A '

-A Driver Properties
+Driver Properties

 This section provides information about the Driver Configuration and Global Configuration Values properties for the SOAP driver.
 These are the only unique properties for drivers.
 All other driver properties (Named Password, Engine Control Values, Log Level, and so forth) are common to all drivers.
-Refer to "Driver Properties" in the NetIQ Identity Manager 4.0.2 Common Driver Administration Guide for information about the common properties.
+Refer to "Driver Properties" in the NetlQ Identity Manager Driver Administration Guide for information about the common properties.

 The information is presented from the viewpoint of iManager.
-If a field is different in Designer, it is marked with an 📦 icon.
+If a field is different in Designer, it is marked with a Designer icon.

-- Section A.1, "Driver Configuration," on page 47 - Section A.2, "Global Configuration Values," on page 52
+- Section A.1, "Driver Configuration," on page 51 - Section A.2, "Global Configuration Values," on page 56